Senior – what we offer

 From January until the end of March we train indoors on the 3G synthetic pitch at Hamilton Palace Sports Ground.
 This means uninterrupted winter training with a limited chance of bad weather disruption, and no need to brave the cold, wet or wind!

-Our 2018 annual residential training camp will be held at Strathallan Independent School in Fife from Friday 30 March – Sunday 1 April.
+Our 2019 annual residential training camp will be held at Strathallan Independent School in Fife from Friday 22 March – Sunday 24 March.
 Strathallan has excellent facilities, and was used as training venue on the run up to the Commonwealth Games.
 Camp is optional, but is highly recommended as a great way for new players to get up to speed and get to know their team mates.
 As well as practices and film sessions, at previous camps we’ve had guest speakers, run hydrotherapy sessions and had some team building mayhem in the evening.
-For the sixth year running the cost will be subsidised by the club down to just £100 per player for three days of football, accommodation and all meals.
+The cost will be subsidised by the club down to just £110 per player for three days of football, accommodation and all meals.

-Our home ground is enclosed with a club house and bar and has a covered stand for spectators.
+Our home ground of GHA Rugby Club in Giffnock is enclosed with a club house and bar and has a covered stand for spectators.
 We have a team of volunteers who work hard to make this a great day out you’ll be proud to invite your friends and family to, and for big games we can have in excess of 250 people cheering you on.

 Be part of something bigger

 We’re bigger than one team.
 Our club is made up of six teams and has over 250 players, coaches and staff in total.
 As well Scotland’s longest established adult team we have a thriving and successful under 19s programme, with two youth teams and a junior team, plus women’s flag and contact.
 We’ve also just started youth flag for under 13s.